 Starting about 2 weeks prior to launch, we began sending emails to everyone who had signed up, letting them know what to expect.
 Then a week before our official launch, we put the book up on Amazon and only notified those on the launch team.
 Many people on the team had never purchased a book on Amazon before, much less read a book on Kindle or left a review, so we had to be very detailed on our instructions.

 She had a total of 95 people sign up to be on her launch team, and in just one day after we hit the publish button on Amazon she had 87 books purchased and 16 reviews up.

 YOUR TURN: Start thinking about who will be on your launch team and how you will manage it.
 I strongly suggest signing up for an email service like ClickFunnels, Aweber, or MailChimp so you can collect email addresses and contact your launch team directly.

 As part of this journey we wanted to make sure that Emma learned more than just how to write a book, and one of the biggest lessons we were able to incorporate was the idea of giving back to charity.

-Here are just some of the benefits of giving back with your book:
+Here are just some of the benefits of giving back

 - Inspiration: Inspire others around you to be a part of your journey.